baden03/print-o-matic/readme.txt

 == Changelog ==

 = 2.0 =
-* complete re-write using new print-elements method by @szepeshazi https://github.com/szepeshazi/print-elements
+* complete re-write using new print-elements method by [@szepeshazi](https://github.com/szepeshazi/print-elements)
+* fully tested with WordPress 5.8.2

 = 1.7.12 =
 * Fully tested with WordPress 5.2.1